 - The attorney general or consumer protection office in your state often oversees the licensing of charitable organizations.
 They may also have records of complaints about charities.

-- The Better Business Bureau allows you to access their comprehensive reports of many large charities, including charities’ governance, use of funds, and fundraising activities.
+- The Better Business Bureau allows you to access comprehensive reports of many large charities, including charities’ governance, use of funds, and fundraising activities.

 Types of Donations